jackkershaw/vital-signs/README.md

 - Secured vitalsignsmag.org domain on Porkbun for 1 year.
 - Got hostinger wordpress hosting with 1 year free domain, vitalsignsmagcontenteditor.in

+- Installed the [WPGraphQL](https://www.wpgraphql.com/) plugin - which will be used to create an API for the posts.

+- Added some dummy content - two posts - which will be used for testing.

+  - Within these posts I added excerpts and featured images.

+- Created an .env.local file and added the Wordpress API URL for WPGraphQL plugin.
+Added this to gitignore

 # Debugging

 g)